-Jeff Berrong, a resident of Weatherford, is a third generation owner in his family’s independent insurance agency, Ed Berrong Insurance Agency, Inc., which has been in business since 1948 and now has locations in Weatherford and Edmond.
+Jeff Berrong, Secretary.
+A resident of Weatherford, Berrong is a third generation owner in his family’s independent insurance agency, Ed Berrong Insurance Agency, Inc., which has been in business since 1948 and now has locations in Weatherford and Edmond.
 He received a Bachelor of Business Administration degree from the University of Oklahoma in 2004.
 Before returning home to western Oklahoma in 2006, Jeff served as a field representative for former Oklahoma Congressman Dan Boren.
 He is very involved in his community where he has served on the board of directors of the Great Plains Family YMCA, the Weatherford Rotary Club, the Weatherford Area Chamber of Commerce, and the Weatherford Area Economic Development Foundation.
 Jeff has enjoyed a lifelong interest in public policy, government, and politics and was a candidate for the Oklahoma State Senate District 38 seat in 2018.

 Kara Berst, a resident of Ada, is Executive Officer of Business Sustainability and Auxiliary Services for the Chickasaw Nation and is part of the Chickasaw Nation’s leadership team on water planning efforts.
 She has been employed with the Nation since 2003.
 She received her bachelor’s degree in Biology from East Central University and master’s degree in Business Administration from Southeastern Oklahoma State University.
 Kara is a Registered Environmental Professional and a member of the East Central University Green Committee.
 She also serves on the Oklahoma Recycling Association board and is a 2017 participant in the Nature Conservancy Leadership Academy.